Two coached by Briles at Texas H.S. ineligible

-Two players on the Texas high school team now coached by Art Briles were ruled ineligible at a district executive committee meeting Tuesday, although the superintendent of the district does not believe the undefeated team will be forced to forfeit games as a result.
+Two players on the Texas high school team now coached by Art Briles were ruled ineligible at a district executive committee meeting Tuesday, though the state's governing body for high school sports told the Dallas Morning News on Wednesday that the undefeated team will not be forced to forfeit games as a result.

 The District 7-3A Division I Executive Committee ruled unanimously (6-0) that Mount Vernon High players Brock Nellor and Cameron Nellor moved into the district for athletic purposes.
-The University Interscholastic League, Texas' governing body of high school athletics, requires athletes who are deemed to have transferred for athletic purposes before the season to sit out a year before participating in varsity athletics.
+The University Interscholastic League (UIL) requires athletes who are deemed to have transferred for athletic purposes before the season to sit out a year before participating in varsity athletics.

 The two players were initially ruled eligible at a district executive committee meeting on Sept.
 18, but Tuesday's ruling overturned their status.
 Mount Vernon ISD plans to appeal, according to superintendent Jason McCullough.